 Summary: All of the five regional markets saw extreme drops in RevPAR in April.
-With the exception of Estes Park, the markets saw gradual improvement with a peak in the Summer of 2021.
+With the exception of Estes Park, the markets saw gradual improvement with peaks during each summer.
 Estes Park, however, saw a strong improvement in the summer of 2020 and experienced an exceptional winter and spring season before heading back to 2019 levels in the summer of 2021.